Optimizing C/C++ code with Arm SIMD (Neon™)

 The Arm SIMD (or Advanced SIMD) architecture, its associated implementations, and supporting software, are commonly referred to as Neon™ technology.
 There are SIMD instruction sets for both AArch32 (equivalent to the Armv7 instructions) and for AArch64.
 Both can be used to significantly accelerate repetitive operations on the large data sets commonly encountered with High Performance Computing (HPC) applications.

-Arm SIMD instructions perform "Packed SIMD" processing, packing multiple lanes of data into large registers then performing the same operation across all data lanes.
+Arm SIMD instructions perform "Packed SIMD" processing; the SIMD instructions pack multiple lanes of data into large registers, then perform the same operation across all data lanes.

 For example, consider the following SIMD instruction:

 performed on two 64-bit data lanes (2D).

 D specifies the width of the

 used (that is the full 128-bit register).
 Each lane in